raspberrypisig/minimal-mistakes/_posts/2017-1-5-linux-terminal-on-windows.md

 image: https://fossbytes.com/wp-content/uploads/2016/03/windows-10-bash-shell-3.jpg
 categories: linux
 ---
-In the past, when you asked some the question:
+In the past, when you asked someone the question:

 > How do I get a linux terminal in windows?